dylannakahodo/dylannakahodo.github.io/resources/security-resources.md

 ## Last Updated: 1/11/2021

-This page contains all the resources I am currently using or plan to use for various topics in security.
-I will be updating this page periodically as I find new things.
+This page contains all the resources I found useful or that look interesting for different topics in security that interest me.
+I'll update this page periodically as I find new things.

 ## Malware Analysis